Dire Straits Bassist John Illsley Talks Hall of Fame, Possible Reunion

 Dire Straits went through a lot of lineup changes over their relatively brief time as an active band.
 Nine musicians joined frontman Mark Knopfler during the run, some lasting for little over two years.
 The only person to make it all the way from the first album in 1977 to the final concert in 1992 was bassist John Illsley.
 He started the band with brothers Mark and David Knopfler in 1977, and they remain close to this day, even though the group is little more than a memory by now.
-But they're getting into the Rock & Roll Hall of Fame next year, and we phoned up Illsley to hear his thoughts on the honor – and a possibility of a reunion performance at the ceremony.
+But they're getting into the Rock and Roll Hall of Fame next year, and we phoned up Illsley to hear his thoughts on the honor – and a possibility of a reunion performance at the ceremony.

 Congrats.